A Jointly Efficient and Optimal Algorithm for Heteroskedastic Generalized Linear Bandits with Adversarial Corruptions: Proof of : Corruption-Free Regret Lower Bound Proof of Theorem 4: Corruption-Free Regret Lower Bound

 Therefore, instead of relying on the $\chi^2$-divergence, we directly analyze the KL-divergence.
 The KL-divergence between two GLMs corresponds precisely to the Bregman divergence induced by the log-partition function $m(\cdot)$:

 \begin{lemma}[Lemma G.3 of \citet{lee2025gl-lowpopart}; Lemma 4 of \citet{lee2024logistic}]

-where the last equality follows from Taylor's expansion with integral remainder. \end{lemma} By substituting the $\chi^2$-divergence step with the above lemma and using standard self-concordance tools, the original proof follows through unchanged.
+where the last equality follows from Taylor's expansion with integral remainder. \end{lemma} By substituting the $\chi^2$-divergence step with the above lemma and using standard self-concordance tools and the fact that ${g_t} \in [g_1, g_2]$, the original proof follows through unchanged.